Teskh/WUPS/WUP-Specification-3.4.1-Streamlined.md

 The spatial processing plane RBE2 can generally be nested.
 However, only one nesting level is possible at present.

-Rotations around alpha, gamma and delta follow movements in the X, Y and Z direction.
-The dependency of the angles is as follows: delta is dependent on gamma, gamma is dependent on alpha.
+Rotations around α, γ and δ are evaluated after the translational offsets.
+The dependency of the angles is as follows: δ is dependent on γ, γ is dependent on α.

-Alpha describes a rotation around the Z axis, gamma a rotation around the X axis, and delta a rotation around the z" axis.
+α rotates around the global Z axis, γ rotates around the already transformed X' axis, and δ rotates around the resulting Z'' axis.
 In each case the rotation is in the mathematically positive direction, i.e. for a coordinate arrow directed towards itself, counter-clockwise.

 The depth of eroding processing must be specified as a positive value.
 The processing operates counter to the z" axis of the new coordinate system drawn out.
 Specifications of the length refer to the x" axis, width specifications to the y" axis.